vlitzke/kitchenflies/DNAseq/10_callingSNPs/README.md

 > dmel-all-transposon-r6.10_fixed-id.fasta
 ```

 but I do not see it in any of his script folders, so another way to acommplish this is by using

-sed 's, ,_,g' -i FASTA_file which edits it in place, or you can save it as a new file by removing the -i
+`sed 's, ,_,g' -i FASTA_file` which edits it in place, or you can save it as a new file by removing the `-i`

-This will be used to generate a GFF file (General Feature Format) which is a tab-delimited text file and describes the locations and the attributes of gene and transcript features on the genome (chromosome or scaffolds/contigs) - in particular we want the known locations of transposable elements.
+Finally, you can run the program:

 ```
 conda install bioconda::repeatmasker